verana-labs/verifiable-trust-spec/spec.md

 6. **Holder publishes the credential in its DID Document.** The holder VS-Agent updates its DID Document to publish (or update) a `linked-vp` entry containing the newly received credential, alongside any previously held public credentials.

-7. **Holder triggers the resolver.** As soon as the updated DID Document is resolvable, the holder VS-Agent submits `MsgTriggerResolver` (`MOD-PERM-MSG-15`) for one of its active permissions whose `did` equals the holder DID.
-The signing parameters use Path 1 of the TriggerResolver authorization model: `corporation = holder.authority`, `operator = holder.vs_operator`.
+7. **Holder triggers the resolver.** As soon as the updated DID Document is updated, the holder VS-Agent submits `MsgTriggerResolver` (`MOD-PERM-MSG-15`) for one of its active permissions whose `did` equals the holder DID.
+The signing parameters use Path 1 of the TriggerResolver authorization model: `corporation = holder.corporation`, `operator = holder.vs_operator`.
 The Msg makes no on-chain state change; it only emits an event.

 8. **Trust resolution.** The [[ref: VPR]] resolver pipeline observes the `MsgTriggerResolver` event, fetches the latest holder DID Document, validates each linked-vp credential per [TR-1] through [TR-7], and records the holder DID's trust state.
 Subsequent queries to the resolver return `trustStatus = TRUSTED` for the holder DID.